MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-numeralstotext.md

 [!include [banner](../includes/banner.md)]

-The `NUMERALSTOTEXT` function returns a *String* representation of the specified number after it has been spelled out (converted to text strings) in the specified language.
+The `NUMERALSTOTEXT` function returns a *String* representation of the specified number after it has been convered to text strings and spelled out in the specified language.

 ## Syntax